Laos Tours & Holidays

 Join us on an escorted tour to Laos, a beguiling land traversed by the mighty Mekong River and carpeted in emerald green mountains.
 Discover ancient Buddhist monasteries, French colonial cities and much, much more.

-Sandwiched between Thailand and Vietnam, Laos – the only landlocked country in Southeast Asia – sits at the heart of the Indochinese Peninsula, and also shares borders with China and Myanmar in the north and Cambodia in the south.
-Roughly the same size as England, Scotland and Wales combined, Laos is home to just 7 million people, giving the country a distinctly spacious and easy going atmosphere, even in the ‘big’ cities – a real rarity for this part of the world.
+Sandwiched between Thailand and Vietnam, Laos – the only landlocked country in Southeast Asia – sits at the heart of the Indochinese Peninsula, and shares borders with China and Myanmar in the north and Cambodia in the south.
+Roughly the same size as England, Scotland and Wales combined, Laos is home to just 7 million people, giving the country a distinctly spacious and easy-going atmosphere, even in the ‘big’ cities – a real rarity for this part of the world.

-Steamed sticky rice is a staple of the Laotian diet – it is believed that the Lao eat more sticky rice than any other people in the world!
-Larb – a spicy dish of marinated meat or fish, cooked with herbs and spices – is also very popular in Laos, along with tam mak hoong – a spicy green papaya salad.
+Steamed sticky rice is a staple of the Laotian diet, indeed, it is believed that the Lao eat more sticky rice than any other people in the world!
+A traditional family meal will usually include sticky rice, meat, vegetables, some form of relish, and soup.
+Traditionally, there has been a desire to ensure that nothing goes to waste, and this has resulted in the use of some more unusual ingredients such as ant eggs, flowers and a variety of offal.
 The culinary legacy of the French is still evident in the larger cities, where fresh baguettes are baked every day and sold by street food vendors.
 Coffee is also ubiquitous in Laos, as is the state-owned beer, Beerlao.

 First trip to Laos?
 Here are a few questions you might have.

 Is Laos an expensive country?

 Laos is considered one of the cheapest countries to visit in Southeast Asia, and very cheap by Western standards.